LaPingvino/courier-badi/fontbakery/fontbakery-report.md

 * 🔥 **FAIL** OS/2 sTypoAscender (1638) and hhea ascent (1827) must be equal. [code: ascender]
+</div></details><details><summary>🔥 <b>FAIL:</b> Ensure soft_dotted characters lose their dot when combined with marks that replace the dot. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/soft_dotted">com.google.fonts/check/soft_dotted</a>)</summary><div>

+* 🔥 **FAIL** The dot of soft dotted characters used in orthographies must disappear in the following strings: j̀ j́ j̃ j̄ j̈ į̀ į́ į̂ į̃ į̄ į̌

+The dot of soft dotted characters should disappear in other cases, for example: j̆ j̇ j̊ j̋ ǰ j̒ j̦̀ j̦́ j̦̃ j̦̄ j̦̆ j̦̇ j̦̈ j̦̊ j̦̋ ǰ̦ j̦̒ j̧̀ j̧́ j̧̃ [code: soft-dotted]
 </div></details><details><summary>🔥 <b>FAIL:</b> Checking correctness of monospaced metadata. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/name.html#com.google.fonts/check/monospace">com.google.fonts/check/monospace</a>)</summary><div>

 * 🔥 **FAIL** On monospaced fonts, the value of post.isFixedPitch must be set to a non-zero value (meaning 'fixed width monospaced'), but got 0 instead. [code: mono-bad-post-isFixedPitch]
 * 🔥 **FAIL** The PANOSE numbers are incorrect for a monospaced font.
 Note: Family Type is set to 0, which does not seem right. [code: mono-bad-panose]
-* ⚠ **WARN** The OpenType spec recomments at https://learn.microsoft.com/en-us/typography/opentype/spec/recom#hhea-table that hhea.numberOfHMetrics be set to 3 but this font has 385 instead.
+* ⚠ **WARN** The OpenType spec recomments at https://learn.microsoft.com/en-us/typography/opentype/spec/recom#hhea-table that hhea.numberOfHMetrics be set to 3 but this font has 399 instead.
 Please read https://github.com/fonttools/fonttools/issues/3014 to decide whether this makes sense for your font. [code: bad-numberOfHMetrics]
-* ⚠ **WARN** Font is monospaced but 9 glyphs (2.17%) have a different width.
+* ⚠ **WARN** Font is monospaced but 9 glyphs (2.10%) have a different width.
 You should check the widths of: ['ellipsis.alt2', 'ellipsis.alt5', 'emdash.alt2', 'emdash.alt3', 'fi', 'fl', 'minute', 'second', 'u1F7D9'] [code: mono-outliers]
 </div></details><details><summary>🔥 <b>FAIL:</b> Check glyphs do not have duplicate components which have the same x,y coordinates. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/glyf.html#com.google.fonts/check/glyf_non_transformed_duplicate_components">com.google.fonts/check/glyf_non_transformed_duplicate_components</a>)</summary><div>